 What is Vanguard?

-Vanguard’s platform only allows you to buy Vanguard funds, of which there are 76, covering a range of regions, assets and investment styles.
+Vanguard’s platform only allows you to buy Vanguard funds, of which there are around 75, covering a range of regions, assets and investment styles.
 You can’t buy funds from other companies, shares, or investment trusts.

 - Find out more: read our guide to the best and worst investment platforms